axewater/sharewarez/README.md

 ***[SharewareZ promotes legal use of its application]***

 ## 🌟 Features Overview
+2. **Game Library Management** 🎲
+    - Automated scanning of folders to catalog games.
+    - Library page includes Steam-style popup with screenshot slideshow.
+    - Filtering options based on genre, rating, and gameplay modes
+    - Discovery page showcasing latest additions, top downloads, and highly rated games.
+3. **Download games** 💻
+    - Auto-zip.
+Folders with multiple files are zipped on demand.
+    - NFO files are indexed and viewable on games details page.
-1. **User Authentication** 🔐
+1. **User and Role management** 🔐
-    - Secure sign-up and sign-in processes with email verification.
-    - Password recovery system.
     - Role-based access control for admins and regular users.
-2. **User Profile** 👤
-    - Customizable user profiles with editable information.
-    - Support for avatar uploads.
-3. **Game Management** 🎲
-    - Automated scanning of specified folders to catalog games.
-    - Integration with IGDB to fetch comprehensive game details.
-    - Full CRUD (Create, Read, Update, Delete) capabilities for managing your game library.
-4. **Library Browsing & Discoverability** 🔍
-    - A dynamic discovery page showcasing latest additions, top downloads, and highly rated games.
-    - Advanced filtering options based on genre, rating, and gameplay mode to fine-tune your search.
-    - Detailed game summaries, including genre, themes, supported platforms, and more.
-    - Downloadable game files, neatly packaged as zipped archives.
-5. **System Management & Administration** 🛠️
-    - User account and role management.
-    - Whitelist access management.
-    - Monitoring & management of library scan jobs.
-    - Dashboard for insights into server and application settings.
-6. **Download Management** 📥
-    - Oversight of user download activities.
-    - Capabilities to clear pending downloads.
-7. **Security Features** 🔒
-    - Implementation of industry-standard security practices.
-    - Cross-Site Request Forgery (CSRF) protection.
-    - Strict file upload validation to prevent security risks.
-    - Defense against SQL injection through parameterized queries.
-    - Secure password hashing and token-based email verification.

-## ⚠️ Known Issues
-**Manual Folder Addition Screen**: Currently, the manual folder addition functionality is experiencing issues.
-We're actively working on a fix and appreciate your patience.
+    - User invite system.
+Optionally grant invites to users, by admin.

 # 🛠️ Sharewarez App Setup Guide

-Welcome to the setup guide for Sharewarez App.
-Follow these instructions carefully before diving into things :)
+Read these instructions carefully before diving into things :)
 You can install SharewareZ manually, or use the Docker image.
 The following instructions are for the manual installation.

 ## 📋 Prerequisites